How To Write a Sign Language, Part 2: Projectional Systems

 Projectional Systems

 The concept of projectional systems is deliciously simple.
 How should we write sign languages?
-Why not just draw the hands!
+Why not just draw the hands doing stuff!
 As such projectional systems use both simplified drawings of the hands and body, as well as relative positions of said glyphs to create a sign.

 This opens up both great opportunities and major problems.